 Pull together episodes from different podcasts.
-To add episodes to your On-The-Go station, tap My Stations, tap On-The-Go, then tap Add.
+Add episodes to your On-The-Go station.
+Tap My Stations, tap On-The-Go, then tap Add.
 Or tap (i) next to any episode in your library.
 You can also touch and hold any episode, then tap Add to On-The-Go.

 Create a station.
-Tap My Stations, then tap (+).
+Tap My Stations, then tap +.